miragedz/IOT/esp8266/Firmware/repeater_Web/README.md

 Now even client STA1 with the local address 10.0.1.2 can ping to STA2 with 10.0.2.2 as it send its request first to its default router ESP1 and this knows, that all packets to a 10.0.2.0/24 address have to be forwarded to 192.168.1.20.
 There the ESP2 knows how to send it to STA2.
 Tthe same applies for the reply in the other direction.

 This allows you to configure a multi-star topology of ESPs, where each ESP and its STA clients can direcly reach each other (without any need for portmaps).
 Configuration of the required routes maybe somewhat painful - but a nice exercise in networking.
 Next step would be to port a dynamic routing protocol like RIP on the ESP...

-# Bitrate Limits
-By setting upstream_kbps and downstream_kbps to a value other than 0 (0 is the default), you can limit the maximum bitrate of the ESP's AP.
-This value is a limit that applies to the traffic of all connected clients.
-Packets that would exeed the defined bitrate are dropped.
-The traffic shaper uses the "Token Bucket" algorithm with a bucket size of currently four times the bitrate per seconds, allowing for bursts, when there was no traffic before.

 # MQTT Support
 Since version 1.3 the router has a built-in MQTT client (thanks to Tuan PM for his library https://github.com/tuanpmt/esp_mqtt).
 This can help to integrate the router/repeater into the IoT.
 A home automation system can e.g. make decisions based on infos about the currently associated stations, it can switch the repeaters on and off (e.g. based on a time schedule), or it can simply be used to monitor the load.
 The router can be connected either to a local MQTT broker or to a publicly available broker in the cloud.
 However it does not currently support TLS encryption.